k1au3/K1au3/README.md

 ### <div align="center">I am Brian, a Front-end developer </div>

-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning React, Next and Node.

-- ❓ Ask me about anything related to MERN stack and related technologies.
+- ❓ Ask me about anything related to Javascript stack and related technologies.

-- ⚡ Weird fact: I am yet to watch a single episode of 'Game of Thrones'.

 - 🔭You are here because you have something that we can do together.

-- 🤔I know a thing or two about web3 and the blockchain technology to make conversation

 # GitHub Stats: